bannatech/tisc/README.md

 ![TISC v2.3](Screenshots/tiscv2_3.png)

+My goal with this project is to aim for an instruction set architecture that is focused on minimal scale.
+I've [written about the first ressurection of this project on my blog](https://banna.tech/post/dusty_digital_and_forgotten_ideas/) before and I am sporatically finding ways to explore the original idea of "minimal scale" through modifications and continuation of work contained within this repository.

 ## Want to play with it too?

 The default program loaded in the ExampleConfigurationROM circuit is the `ExamplePrograms/terminal_test.tac` program.
 The program is an interactive demo which processes text input from the keyboard component and echoes the text out to the TTY component.
-In addition, the program buffers 32 characters tests for command strings with routines to execute if the buffer contains a command string.
+The 32 characters are buffered and compared to existing command strings with routines to execute per each command string.

 ![TISC Example configuration](Screenshots/tiscv2_3_example.png)